stigok/blog.stigok.com/_posts/2018-05-31-creating-a-kubernetes-cluster-in-azure-cli.md

 categories: azure kubernetes
 ---

-Creating a Kubernetes cluster in Azure

-This was tested on Azure as it was in May 2018.
+> This was tested on Azure as it was in May 2018.
 The platform and the CLI are both moving targets, and Azure AKS is still in preview.

-## Creating a Kubernetes cluster in Azure

 Some variables for my own setup